What is One Voice?

-The One Voice conference will bring business leaders and IDD professionals together to ignite change - and it will mark the beginning of the USA Special Olympics National Games.
+The One Voice conference brings business leaders and IDD professionals together to ignite change.

-During this 3-day conference, held in Seattle, Washington, attendees will hear from top keynote speakers, meet company CEOs paving the way for inclusive health, participate in topical panel discussions and breakout sessions - not to mention network with top medical professionals dedicated to inclusive healthcare.
-Portions of the event will be televised and will have celebrity photo ops, particularly the joint AADMD, Special Olympics Inclusive Health Summit.
+During this 3-day conference, attendees will hear from top keynote speakers, meet companies paving the way for inclusive health, participate in topical panel discussions and breakout sessions - not to mention network with top medical professionals dedicated to inclusive health.

 We invite you to join us in one voice - as a Sponsor, Exhibitor or Attendee.

 Let’s ignite change together.

 What is AADMD?

 American Academy of Developmental Medicine & Dentistry (AADMD) is a non-profit organization of interdisciplinary medical professionals including physicians, dentists, optometrists, neurologists and other clinicians committed to improving the quality of healthcare for people with IDD.

 Since 2002, the AADMD has connected clinicians across the world and prepared them to face the unique challenges in caring for people with IDD.
 The organization provides curriculum to schools, IDD training for clinicians and specialized information to families and caretakers in language that is easy to understand.
 Above all, AADMD aims to make sure that no person with IDD is left without access to quality health services.

 They are difference makers for people with IDD.